php-ru/symfony-docs-ru/controller/service.rst

 ---------------------

-If your controller implements the ``__invoke()`` method - popular with the Action-Domain-Response (ADR) pattern, you can simply refer to the service id without the method (``App\Controller\HelloController`` for example).
+If your controller implements the ``__invoke()`` method - popular with the Action-Domain-Response (ADR) pattern, you can refer to the service id without the method (``App\Controller\HelloController`` for example).

 Alternatives to base Controller Methods